mattermost/docs/source/collaborate/join-leave-channels.rst

 .. tip::

-  When you join channels, depending on the `channel actions configured </channels/create-channels.html>`__, you may see a welcome message, and channels may be added to `a category in your channel sidebar </channels/customize-your-channel-sidebar.html>`__ automatically.
+  When you join channels, depending on the `channel actions configured </collaborate/create-channels.html>`__, you may see a welcome message, and channels may be added to `a category in your channel sidebar </collaborate/customize-your-channel-sidebar.html>`__ automatically.
   Using Mattermost in a web browser or the desktop app, access **Channel Actions** from the channel name drop-down menu in the center pane to see what automatic actions have been configured.

+See the following documentation to learn more about working with channels:

+- `Create channels </collaborate/create-channels.html>`__
+- `Find channels </collaborate/find-channels.html>`__
+- `Customize your channel sidebar </collaborate/customize-your-channel-sidebar.html>`__

 Leave a channel
 ---------------